 In Thailand, just like in many countries across the world, some of the best local food is out there on street carts, food trucks, and little restaurants on sidewalks.

-Here’s a list of the top 8 street foods that should be on your list when you visit Thailand – these are popular with locals and at the same time quite interesting (and suitable) for the varied palates of visitors to this beautiful country.
+Here’s a list of the top 8 street foods in Thailand that are popular with the locals and ideal for the varied palates of visitors to this beautiful country.

 Put these on your list for when you visit Bangkok or look for these when you visit your favourite Thai restaurant in your own country.